Diane Lane: Golden Globes Red Carpet

 Mostly a stage actress, Janet McTeer (born on Aug.
 5, 1961, in Newcastle, England) has been featured in less than 20 big-screen efforts since her debut in Bob Swaim’s Half Moon Street (1986), starring Sigourney Weaver and Michael Caine.

-Below is a quintet of notable movies featuring Janet McTeer.
+Below is a trio of notable movies featuring Janet McTeer.

 - The Woman in Black (2012).